-Primary instructor: Dr. Huyen Le Email: le.253@osu.edu (preferred contact method) Office hours: 3-4 T & 2-3 F (book a slot on Carmen Calendar) or by appointment
+Primary instructor: Dr. Huyen Le

+Email: le.253@osu.edu (preferred contact method)

+Office hours: 1-2 Mon & 3-3:50 Thu (book a slot on Carmen Calendar) or by appointment

-TA: John Temmen
+TA: SM Ahsanullah

-Email: temmen.2@buckeyemail.osu.edu (preferred contact method) Office hours: 9-10 MW (book a slot on Carmen Calendar) or by appointment
+Email: ahsanullah.1@buckeyemail.osu.edu (preferred contact method)

+Office hours: TBD (book a slot on Carmen Calendar) or by appointment

+All office hours are through Zoom.
 Details about office hours are available in the course website.
 To request an appointment outside of the above times, please send both instructors an email with your availability up to a week ahead.